RichardPinewood/ZethiraHD/README.md

-Imortant : ZethiraHD is still under devolopment,there is plans to install a domain very soon when everything is working fine,you won't need to do this later on !
+Imortant : ZethiraHD is still under devolopment,there is plans to install a domain very soon when everything is working fine,you won't need to do this later on  if you waunt !

 But you can still run the project locally you just need to create the following has i say say bellow :